We wish you a Merry Christmas; we wish you a Merry Christmas, we wish…

 11. Brown Butter Gingerbread Figgy Pudding

-This is another spin on figgy pudding which sounds delicious.
+This is another spin on pudding which sounds delicious.
 In the place of the bread crumbs, they call for gingerbread cookie crumbs or graham cracker crumbs.

-Plus, they finish the individual figgy puddings off with a delicious brown butter glaze.
+Plus, they finish the individual puddings off with a delicious brown butter glaze.
 It looks like Christmas on a plate.

 12. Paleo Gluten and Dairy Free Figgy Pudding